winering/Preferabli-for-iOS/PreferabliDataSDKDemo/Pods/PreferabliDataSDK/README.md

 ## Overview

 You can use the Preferabli iOS SDK to integrate Preferabli's powerful preference technology into your applications.
-Written in Swift 5.0.

 Clone this repo to review our demo application.